Welcome to another edition of my reading list!

 As an entrepreneur, I found the book fascinating and had multiple notes written within the first few pages.
 But — and this is why I added it to my reading list — I think it’s just as useful for the everyday person.
 What Eyal really covers is how our environment shapes our behavior (in the case of this book, he often references the digital environment).
 I’ve written about the power of environment design and choice architecture before, so it’s no secret that I think environment changes can be a powerful way to shape behavior.

 I also believe that any interested reader who reads this book — entrepreneur or otherwise — would discover multiple ideas for sticking to better habits and applying Eyal’s “hook model” to their everyday life.
 Obviously, entrepreneurs and business people will find it particularly useful.
-(Full disclosure: Nir Eyal is a friend of mine and he is also running a Habits Summit in San Francisco on March 25th.)
+(Full disclosure: Nir Eyal is a friend of mine.)

 The Art of Photography by Bruce Barnbaum

 And because of my renewed focus, I’ve been searching for fantastic photography books, mentors, and resources.
 The Art of Photography by Bruce Barnbaum is one of the best I’ve found.
 (Another popular photographer said that Barnbaum’s book is “the best ever written on photography.”
 I haven’t read them all, so I won’t make that claim, but it is excellent.)